 We’ve now given away over 6,600 bikes to new bike owners who may have never had the opportunity to experience the joys of owning their own bike.
 Since we give bikes to other nonprofits and schools, this includes 124 organizations that have received hundreds of thousands of dollars in free bikes.
 Our operation depends solely on grants, financial donations from individuals and corporations, and donations of gently used bikes that are no longer needed.

-Would you like to make a donation?
-Click here to help!
 It costs about $100 for us to give our complete bike package to a kid.
-This includes a newly refurbished bike, a helmet, lock, headlight and taillight.
+This includes a newly refurbished bike, a helmet, lock, headlight, and taillight.
 The $100 covers bike parts, paying our mechanics, renting our workshop, purchasing helmets, locks, headlights, and marketing our program so we can continue to receive donations and support.